basicallydan/gpterm/README.md

 ## Usage

-GPTerminal can be used with the following options:
+gpterminal can be used with the following options:

 - `-p`, `--prompt PROMPT`: Set a custom prompt for generating text.
 - `-s`, `--save NAME,PROMPT`: Create a custom preset prompt that can be reused.
-  Without any options, GPTerminal will prompt you to enter a text prompt manually.
+  Without any options, gpterminal will prompt you to enter a text prompt manually.

 ## Presets

 You can save and reuse preset prompts for common or repeated tasks.
 To create a preset, use the `-s` option followed by a name and the prompt, separated by a comma.
-To use a preset, simply pass its name as an argument when starting GPTerminal.
+To use a preset, simply pass its name as an argument when starting gpterminal.

 ## Example